awsdocs/aws-cpp-developer-guide/doc_source/examples-s3.rst

 |S3long| (|S3|) is storage for the internet.
 You can use the following examples to program |S3|_ using
 the |sdk-cpp|_.
+The S3 example is catered specifically to only work with CURL on Linux/Mac.

 .. include:: includes/complete-examples-note.txt